Privacy and The Food Bank of Waterloo Region

 5. Limiting Use, Disclosure, and Retention

-Personal information shall be protected by safeguards that are appropriate to the sensitivity of the information.
+Personal information shall be protected by appropriate security relative to the sensitivity of the information.

 9. Individual Access

 Upon request, an individual shall be informed of the existence, use, and disclosure of his or her personal information and shall be given access to that information.
 An individual shall be able to challenge the accuracy and completeness of the information and have it amended as appropriate.